 While the Final Report is not required to be posted for public comment, in preparing the Final Report, the PDP Team should consider whether the Final Report should be posted for public comment as a [Draft] Final Report, with the goal of maximizing accountability and transparency with regards the PDP, especially when substantial changes have been made compared to the contents of the Initial Report.
 When posted for Public Comment, Staff should consider translating the executive summaries of the Initial Reports and Draft Final Reports into the six UN languages, to the extent permissible under the ICANN translation policy and the ICANN budget, though the posting of any version in English is not to be delayed while translations are being completed.
-Upon completion of the Public Comment period, if any, and incorporation of any additional comments identified therein, or if no further comment period is necessary, the Final
+Upon completion of the Public Comment period, if any, and incorporation of any additional comments identified therein, or if no further comment period is necessary, the Final process.

-Report is to be forwarded to the GNSO Council Chair to begin the GNSO Council deliberation process.

-In addition to any required public comment periods, the PDP Team may seek public comment on any item that the PDP Team notes it will benefit from further public input.
+Report is to be forwarded to the GNSO Council Chair to begin the GNSO Council deliberation any item that the PDP Team notes it will benefit from further public input.
 The PDP Team does not have to seek approval from the GNSO Council to seek public comment on interim items.
-The minimum duration of a public comment period that does not concern the Initial Report is twenty (21) days.
+The minimum duration of a public comment period that does not concern the Initial Report is twenty